Fill your home with the heavenly aroma of molasses, cinnamon, ginger and cloves with this easy recipe for healthier Gingerbread Muffins.

 Steps Overview:

-- To make the muffins, preheat the oven while you measure the ingredients.
+2. To make the muffins, preheat the oven while you measure the ingredients and line your muffin tin with paper liners.

-- Combine the dry ingredients in a bowl and whisk them together.
+3. Combine the dry ingredients in a large bowl and whisk them together.

-- In a separate bowl, combine the wet ingredients and whisk until blended.
+4. In a separate medium bowl, combine the wet ingredients and whisk until blended.
+Set the flour mixture aside.

-- Evenly distribute the batter into the muffin cups.
+6. Evenly divide batter into the cups in the muffin pan.

-- Bake until a toothpick inserted in the middle of a muffin comes out dry.
-For a bit of sparkle, you can sprinkle some turbinado sugar on the muffins while they're still warm.
+7. Bake until a toothpick inserted in the middle of a muffin comes out dry.
+For a bit of sparkle, you can sprinkle the top of the muffins with some turbinado sugar (coarse sugar) while they're some turbinado sugar on the muffins while they're still warm.

-- Remove muffins from oven when a toothpick inserted in the centre of a muffin comes out clean.
-Let them cool a couple minutes in the baking pan before transferring them to a cooling rack.
+8. Let muffins cool a couple minutes in the baking pan before transferring them to a cooling rack.

 Serving Suggestions